Legal employment for your global team

 Personal income tax rate: From 0% to 30%.

-Tax allowances: House rent allowance, leave travel allowances.
+Tax allowances: House rent allowance, leave travel allowance

 Curious to learn about India’s tax allowances and similar tax regulations?